tonamatos/wiederhold-notes/content/MAT246/1/ConstructionN.md

 title: "1.5.
 The naturals"
 draft: false
 ---
->[!warning] Note:
->
->Informal discussions are inadequate for these notes and are thus mostly omitted.
-For this reason, I assume the following and provide no proof in these notes.

 The _algebraic structure_ of $\mathbb N$ may be summarized as follows.

 >[!thm] Axiom ($\mathbb N$ is a _commutative monoid_).